-Really Crunchy Fried Shrimp is a simple fried shrimp with a crunchy coating.
+Really Crunchy Fried Shrimp is a simple fried shrimp recipe that yields quite a crunchy experience.
 The secret ingredient may surprise you: ordinary saltine crackers!

 Fried food is an endangered species in my kitchen.
 Despite the ban on grease, these shrimp, specifically, are on the protected list.

 For some years now, we’ve followed a tradition of serving fried shrimp on New Year’s Day.
 Although I’m a person who loves change and variety, such traditions do make menu planning a little easier.
 Wouldn’t you agree?